 For advice in other parts of the UK please see guidance prepared by the Northern Ireland Executive, the Scottish Government and, for England, the UK Government (Ministry for Housing, Communities and Local Government).

-We expect this document will be updated over time – this version is up to date as of 9 January 2021.
-You can check for updates on the Welsh Government website.
-If you have any feedback regarding the content of this document and inform future guidance, please email firstname.lastname@example.org.
+This document will be updated in line with requirements of the Alert levels in place..
+If you have any feedback regarding the content of this document and inform future guidance, please email: firstname.lastname@example.org.

 This document is one of a set of documents from Welsh Government about safer public places and related issues.
 All Welsh Government guidance can be found on the Welsh Government website.